baruch112233/alx-system_engineering-devops/0x00-shell_basics/README.md

-The '7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory The '8-firstdelete' script deletes the file betty from /tmp/my_first_directory The '9-firstdirdeletion' script delets the directory my_first_directory that is in the /tmp directory
+The '7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory The '8-firstdelete' script deletes the file betty from /tmp/my_first_directory The '9-firstdirdeletion' script delets the directory my_first_directory that is in the /tmp directory The '10-back' script changes the working directory to the previous one